lnbits/hardware-wallet/README.md

 `#`, the positive touch button, or a short button press accepts; `*`, the negative touch button, or a long press rejects.

+The signer accepts PSBT v0 and v2 with `SIGHASH_ALL` (or Taproot's equivalent `SIGHASH_DEFAULT`), standard P2PKH, P2WPKH, P2SH-P2WPKH, and BIP86 Taproot
+key-path inputs, plus standard P2SH, P2WSH, and P2SH-P2WSH multisig.
+It preserves the coordinator's PSBT version and metadata and adds this device's partial signatures without finalizing the PSBT.
+Taproot script-path spends, nonstandard scripts, and alternate sighash modes are rejected explicitly.
+Multisig outputs are reviewed as external outputs unless and until Bowser has a registered multisig wallet policy that can prove they are change.

 Wallets created by current firmware are stored as an authenticated encrypted record.
 Separate encryption and authentication keys are derived from the password with a random salt and PBKDF2-HMAC-SHA256; the stored verifier is not